robduos/Master_Thesis_RA/03_GHG_SMC_Models/README.md

-## Table of scripts used to perform non-linear regression
+## Table of script used to perform non-linear regression

 | Script Name | Description | Link |
 |------------|------------|-------------|